Shortcomings in the Understanding of Why Cosmological Perturbations Look Classical: A concrete example

-The authors then argue that even if appropriate environmental fields do not exist, the fact that the theory is nonlinear indicates that there will be interactions among the different modes.
-But again, the authors seem to ignore the fact, that if they want to take into account such interactions, they must recognized that the vacuum to which inflation drives the fields is the full non-perturbative vacuum.
+The argument then indicates that, even if appropriate environmental fields do not exist, the fact that the theory is nonlinear indicates that there will be interactions among the different modes.
+But again, this argument seems to ignore the fact, that, if one wants to take into account such interactions, one must recognize that the vacuum to which inflation drives the fields is the full non-perturbative vacuum.
 One can not claim that the initial state of the inflaton is the free vacuum, and then argue that the interaction plays an important role in generating the desired classicality.
 Nature does not rely on perturbation theory, only our description of it does.
-Moreover, if we want to take into account the self interaction, the fact that the Lagrangian that describes it is translationally and rotationally invariant, ensures that the resulting state will be homogeneous and isotropic, (as well as pure).
-This situation brakes the analogy with the case of a quantum particle interacting with a bath of photons.
+Moreover, if one wants to take into account the self interactions, the fact that the Lagrangian that describes them is translationally and rotationally invariant, ensures that the resulting state will be as homogeneous and isotropic, (as well as pure) as the original one.
+This consideration thus breaks the analogy with the case of a quantum particle interacting with a bath of photons.

-Then the authors argue that the entanglement of the state, when considering the individual modes is analogous to the Hawking and Unruh effects.
-But this is highly misleading because in both of these latter situations one is interested in looking at the state, as it is perceived by observers limited to specific regions of space time and who do not have - by definition- access to certain degrees of freedom.
-In the cosmological case, the authors seem to be implicitly assuming, that one is again interested in the observations made by observers that do not have access to certain degrees of freedom, but as we have argued before, that is not the case: { \bf In cosmology, we want to understand the conditions that lead to the emergence of such observers (i.e., Us). }
+Then, it is argued, that the entanglement of the state, when considering the individual modes, is analogous to the Hawking and Unruh effects.
+One must be careful with taking such analogies as appropriate, because, in both of these latter situations, one is interested in looking at the state, as it is perceived by observers limited to specific regions of space time, and who do not have - by definition- access to certain degrees of freedom.
+In the cosmological case, the manuscript seems to be implicitly assuming, that one is again interested in the observations made by observers that do not have access to certain degrees of freedom, but as we have argued before, that is not the case: {\bf In cosmology, we want to understand the conditions that lead to the emergence of such observers (i.e., Us). }

-Otherwise, cosmology should no longer be regarded as the search for an explanation of the evolution of the universe in terms of the laws physics, but rather as the mere attempt to retrodiction of information, given the fact that we are here with our particular specificities, including those that limit our ability to monitor certain degrees of freedom. {\it Why should one contemplate inflation at all if that were the case?}
+Otherwise, cosmology should no longer be regarded as the search for an explanation of the evolution of the universe, in terms of the laws physics, but rather as the mere attempt at retrodiction of information, given the fact that we are here, with our particular specificities, including those that limit our ability to monitor certain degrees of freedom. {\it Why should one contemplate inflation at all, if that were the case?} \end{itemize}